-- The corporate stock is highest in the more prosperous North-East and East of Scotland, and lowest in the South-Western area.
-According to NOMIS data, it is particularly low in the Glasgow conurbation and, outside the South West, on Dundee, Fife, Falkirk and Clackmannanshire. - Between 2000 and 2004, Scotland's corporate stock increased by 1.2%.
+- The corporate stock is highest in the more prosperous North-East and East of Scotland, and lowest in the South-Western sub-region.
+According to NOMIS data, it is particularly low in the Glasgow conurbation and Dundee, Fife, Falkirk and Clackmannanshire. - Between 2000 and 2004, Scotland's corporate stock increased by 1.2%.
 This is lower than the UK average and substantially lower than in South East England.